biozoo/DEV_Bifurcation/README.md

 3. Average across all results associated with the same time step.
 4. Plot the averaged results instead of the results based on one replicate as shown in this file.

+The EDM analysis in all R files are based on rEDM packge (ver 1.2.3) that can be downloaded from the following link: https://github.com/cran/rEDM/releases/tag/1.2.3

 ###############################################
 # Note for analyzing empirical dataset:
 This R file demonstrates the DEV analysis applied in the following three datasets (Fig. 2D-L)